-If you own a horse or run a racecourse, choosing the right feed is crucial for your horse's health and performance.
-Alfalfa pellets have become a popular choice due to their great nutrition and easy storage.
-This article will show you the benefits of alfalfa pellets and help you pick the best feed for your horse.
+If you own a horse or manage a racecourse, picking the right feed matters for your horse’s health and performance.
+Alfalfa pellets are a popular choice—they’re packed with nutrients and easy to store.
+In this guide, we’ll break down their benefits and help you choose the right option for your horse.

 Suitable for Different Types of Horses